xenodus/ssdc-slot-check/readme.md

 Rename sample_config.php to config.php and fill in config values.

+Access scrapper.php via browser to execute script.

-Add to crontab to automate checks back on desired frequency.
+Add scrapper.php to crontab to automate checks back on desired frequency.

 ## Authors